snbiju/ShopManagement/README.md

 1. Tomcat
 2. Maven
-2. Rest client in your Mozilla firefox browser
+2. Rest client in your Mozilla firefox browser (or any other rest client)
 3. JDK